mindspore-ai/docs/docs/lite/docs/source_en/tools/benchmark_train_tool.md

 ## Overview

 The same as `benchmark`, you can use the `benchmark_train` tool to perform benchmark testing on a MindSpore Lite ToD (Train on Device) model.
-It can not only perform quantitative analysis (performance) on the execution duration the model, but also perform comparative error analysis (accuracy) based on the output of the specified model.
+It can not only perform quantitative analysis (performance) on the execution duration of the model, but also perform comparative error analysis (accuracy) based on the output of the specified model.

 ## Linux Environment Usage